/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 By design, CLO equity tranches receive much of their return from excess spread distributions.
 Return of stated principal is highly variable.

-Investment Grade Ratings: Securitizations represent a bankruptcy remote lien on diverse, contractually cash flowing assets, and consequently rating agencies generally assign investment-grade ratings to many of the issued debt tranches.
+Investment-grade ratings: Securitizations represent a bankruptcy remote lien on diverse, contractually cash flowing assets, and consequently rating agencies generally assign investment-grade ratings to many of the issued debt tranches.
 However, the repayment of debt relies on contractual cash flows and does not generally benefit from recourse to the sponsor or asset originator.
-As a result, securitized debt ratings rely solely on those cash flows and do not give significant credit for potential active management of the collateral or refinancing.
-“Rated” maturities are therefore in excess of 20 years, even though the expected maturities generally range from one to 10 years, depending on the product type.
+As a result, securitized debt ratings rely heavily on those contractual cash flows, many of which can persist for many years irrespective of the success or failure of the sponsor’s business plan.
+Accordingly, even though most securitizations are expected to mature within one to 10 years’ time, rating agencies often commit to supporting investment-grade ratings for periods of over 20 years on bonds with a combination of long-term collateral cash flows and structural protections that should provide for principal recovery even in adverse or recessionary periods.

 ABS: What’s In It for the Borrower?